ReglementiXS European Downhill Cup 2023

-The Final Run of the Elite Men category is divided in Small Final and Super Final.
+The Final Run of the Elite Men category is divided into Small Final and Super Final.

 The Super Final of the Elite Men category is disputed by 30 riders.
-That means 30 fastest riders will be qualified for the Super Final run.
-All other riders will enter the Small Final.
+That means the 30 fastest riders are qualified for the Super Final run.
+All other riders enter the Small Final.

 § 8 Starting interval

-Riders in the Qualifying Run and Final Run start at intervals of 30 seconds, except the last ten riders of Elite Women and Elite Men categories will start at intervals of 1 minute.
-The intervals for the Super Final run will be determined separate.
+Riders in the qualifying run and Final run start at intervals of 30 seconds, except the last ten riders in the Elite Women and Elite Men Super Final start at intervals of 1 minute.

 § 9 Starting order